 Labour mobility programs

-Bougainville has been identified as one of the priority provinces in efforts to increase the participation of Papua New Guinea workers in the Pacific Labour Scheme and the Seasonal Workers Programme.
+Bougainville has been identified as one of the priority provinces in efforts to increase the participation of PNG workers in the Pacific Labour Scheme and the Seasonal Workers Programme.
 Staff from the Australian High Commission, Port Moresby and the Pacific Labour Facility visited Bougainville in October 2019 and met with key stakeholders.
 It was agreed that there was potential for Bougainvilleans to benefit from the labour programs, especially in the agriculture sector.
 An employer visit is planned for the first quarter of 2020.